 Possible complications are listed below.
 As a rule, there is more risk of developing complications if the infection develops after a serious bone injury, or after surgery to a bone:

-- Blood infection (septicaemia) which can cause serious illness.
+- Blood infection (sepsis) which can cause serious illness.

 - If the infection follows a bone break (fracture) then there is a chance that the fracture will not heal (non-union of fracture).